vijayrajpanchall/matic-docs/docs/supernets/operate/ibft-to-polybft.md

 id: supernets-ibft-to-polybft
 title: Regenesis from IBFT to PolyBFT
 sidebar_label: Regenesis from IBFT to PolyBFT
-description: "An introduction to Polygon Supernets."
+description: "Learn how to migrate from a client running IBFT consensus to PolyBFT consensus."
 keywords:
   - docs
   - Polygon